Advertising budget: What is it, and why does it matter?

 7. Consider external factors

 Before you finalise your advertising budget, remember to consider external factors.
-For example, during recessions or economic downturns, some businesses may have to reduce their advertising budgets while others choose to increase their spending to take advantage of the decrease in competition.
+For example, during recessions or economic downturns, some businesses may have to reduce their advertising budgets whilst others choose to increase their spending to take advantage of the decrease in competition.

 If you experience seasonal demand spikes, you’ll also want to consider increasing your budget during peak periods and decreasing it during slower times.